What is a Price Leader?

 A company may be popular for its better execution methods than its competitors, giving it an opportunity to charge a higher price per unit.
 The practice is often applicable in industries that bill an hourly rate or that bill on a per contract basis.
 Customers prefer working with companies that are productive and that deliver quality output on the contracted work, even at a premium price.

 A price leader enjoys the following benefits:

-Where the price leader sets high product prices and competitors implement the price changes, then the company and the other players will enjoy high profits as long as consumer demand remains steady.
+Where the price leader sets high product prices and competitors implement the price changes, then the company and the other players will enjoy higher profits as long as consumer demand remains steady.
 Also, where the competitors replicate the price leader’s actions, it ensures that the price leader does not lose the significant market share it enjoys to the competitors.

 Reduces price wars

-Where the market comprises companies of the same size, there is likely to be price wars as each competitor tries to increase its market share.
-However, when one company establishes itself as the market leader, there is likely to be fewer price wars as the small competitors try to safeguard their market share.
+Where the market comprises companies of the same size, there are likely to be price wars as each competitor tries to increase its market share.
+However, when one company establishes itself as the market leader, there are likely to be fewer price wars as the small competitors try to safeguard their market share.
 Instead, they will adjust the prices of their products and services to correspond to the prices set by the price leader.

 Better quality products

 When a company establishes itself as a price leader, it increases its annual revenues, some of which are used to design new products and improve product quality.
 Customers want to pay a premium price for a premium product, and the company can only deliver it when its activities are profitable.
 Profits earned from its current products can be re-invested in research and development to find new ideas that will help the company deliver value to its customers.

 A price leader faces the undesirable consequences below: